For time off work.

 - a spinal cord injury

-- amputated finger.
+- amputated finger

 Your WorkSafe agent can help you with making a claim for an impairment benefit.
 As part of this process you’ll need to have a medical assessment by a WorkSafe approve doctor called an Independent Impairment Assessor.

-4. Superannuation payments (post-52 weeks to cover lost super)
+Post-52 weeks to cover lost super.

 If you're receiving weekly payments because of a work-related injury, you might also be eligible for the superannuation entitlement - a contribution paid on top of your weekly payment.
 Any entitlement will not be until after a period of 52 weeks, and only if your pre-injury employer has no legal obligation to continue superannuation payments.

 Your WorkSafe agent will let you know if you are eligible for this entitlement and will organise for payment into your superannuation fund.
-You can also nominate a different fund by sending the choice of superannuation fund form to your WorkSafe agent.
+You can nominate a fund by sending the choice of superannuation fund form to your WorkSafe agent.

-5. Entitlements following a work-related death (for dependant partners)
+Entitlements following a work-related death

 WorkSafe provides support and financial compensation to the families of people who have died as a result of a work-related injury or illness.
 WorkSafe can cover expenses including medical services for the deceased person such as ambulance, hospital and treatment, burial or cremation and family counselling services.